cplusplus/parallelism-ts/README.md

 # Acknowledgements

-Thanks to Alisdair Meredith, Matthias Kretz, and Marshall Clow for reviewing and suggesting editorial changes.
+Thanks to Alisdair Meredith, Matthias Kretz, Marshall Clow, and Bryce Lelbach for reviewing and suggesting editorial changes.